Stornoway: History

-In 1918, Matheson sold the island to William Lever, 1st Viscount Leverhulme.
+In 1918, Matheson's great-nephew sold the island to William Lever, 1st Viscount Leverhulme.
 Lord Leverhulme held the island for a short time.
 His economic plans for the island (together with various business setbacks) overstretched his finances.
 Faced with failure in Lewis, he gave Stornoway parish to the people of the town.
-The Stornoway Trust was formed and continues to administer the parish for the people.
+The Stornoway Trust was formed and continues to administer the parish.

-During World War II the Stornoway aerodrome was used by the military and the town was the base for anti-submarine planes and a fuelling station for other aircraft.
+During World War II the Stornoway aerodrome was used by the military, and the town was a base for anti-submarine planes and a fuelling station for other aircraft.
 The castle was used as a hospital and living quarters for the personnel of 700 Naval Air Squadron.
 Between 1986 and 1993, the airport was employed as a "NATO Forward Operating Base for Air Defence aircraft protecting the fleet" for six weeks each year.

 Stornoway Town Hall was officially re-opened for community use in March 2012.

 Economy

-The Isle of Lewis web site states that the town's "economy is a mix of traditional businesses like fishing, Harris Tweed and farming, with more recent influences like Tourism, the oil industry and commerce".
+The Isle of Lewis website states that the town's "economy is a mix of traditional businesses like fishing, Harris Tweed and farming, with more recent influences like tourism, the oil industry and commerce".
 The sheltered harbour has been important for centuries; it was named Steering Bay by Vikings who often visited.

-A 2018 report states that the fishing industry's primary focus is on aquaculture - fish farming.
+A 2018 report states that the fishing industry's primary focus is on aquaculture (fish farming).
 A conventional fishery still existed, "composed solely of inshore shellfish vessels targeting prawns, crabs and lobsters around the islands and throughout the Minch".